List of medically significant spider bites: Australian funnel-web spiders

-The Australian funnel-web spiders (families Hexathelidae, Atracidae, Macrothelidae and Porrhothelidae), such as the Sydney funnel-web spider Atrax robustus (a mygalomorph spider not to be confused with the araneomorph funnel-weaver or grass spiders) are regarded as among the most venomous in the world.
+The Australian funnel-web spiders (family Atracidae), such as the Sydney funnel-web spider Atrax robustus (a mygalomorph spider, not to be confused with the araneomorph funnel-weaver or grass spiders) are regarded as among the most venomous in the world.
 They react vigorously to threats and, reputedly, will more often attempt to bite than run away.
 A. robustus, a large black spider, is found within a radius of about 100 km from Sydney.
 Its venom contains a compound known as δ-atracotoxin which is highly toxic to primates.
-Approximately 10% of bites lead to serious symptoms for a total of 3–4 severe envenomations annually.Funnel Web Spider Envenomation Treatment & Management, Retrieved December 1, 2013A. robustus is one of three designated species of the genus Atrax.Platnick N I, Merrett P and Brignoli P M Advances in spider taxonomy, 1981–1987 p.
-75 The related genus Hadronyche is represented by about 40 other dangerous species in eastern Australia, including Queensland and Tasmania.
+Approximately 10% of bites lead to serious symptoms for a total of 3–4 severe envenomations annually.Funnel Web Spider Envenomation Treatment & Management, Retrieved December 1, 2013A. robustus is one of five designated species of the genus Atrax (the others being A. christenseni, A. montanus, A. yorkmainorum, and A. sutherlandii).Platnick N I, Merrett P and Brignoli P M Advances in spider taxonomy, 1981–1987 p.
+75 The related genus Hadronyche is represented by 32 other dangerous species in eastern Australia, including Queensland and Tasmania.
 The males in this case have somewhat more potent venom than females and they also wander, making them more likely to be encountered in summer.
 Bites by males of two large species, the Sydney funnel-web and northern tree funnel-web, have resulted in death.
 One specific case denoted an individual being bitten on the heel through his leather footwear after provoking the spider, indicating the great strength of the spider's chelicerae.

-One other genus in the family Hexathelidae has been reported to cause severe symptoms in humans.
+One other genus in the family Macrothelidae has been reported to cause severe symptoms in humans.
 Severe bites have been attributed to members of the genus Macrothele in Taiwan, but no fatalities.
 In other mammals, such as rodents, for example, the effects of funnel web spider venom are much less severe.

-Funnel web spiders are related to other mygalomorphs such as tarantulas and trapdoor spiders.
-These spiders are similar to funnel-webs in size and general appearance and also have huge chitinous fangs that can deliver painful bites, but their venom is usually extremely mild or harmless to humans.

 Tangle-web spiders

 One genus of the tangle web spiders has venom which is known to be medically significant.
 This genus, the widow spiders of genus Latrodectus, has caused human fatalities.
-The other genus, Steatoda, the false widow spiders, has yet to be proven to possess a venom of medical significance.
+The other genus, Steatoda, the false widow spiders, have bites that can cause pain and erythema but only around 30% of bites lead to systemic symptoms.